This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility

 The second site is adjacent to the Thunderbird Lodge parking lot.
 Here you’ll find a shady site with a signed parking space, paved pathway, extended-end table and a pedestal grill.

-- The wooded campground offers one basic and two electric accessible campsites, which provide a fire-ring, extended-end table, lantern post and pedestal grill.
+- The wooded campground offers one basic and two electric accessible campsites, which provide a fire ring, an extended-end table, a lantern post and a pedestal grill.
 Accessible vault toilets and water hydrants are found in both loops.

 - The laundry has two sets of top-operated machines with long sorting tables provided.
 The average maneuvering width is 3 feet.
 The breezeway contains an information board.

 - The amphitheater, located just down from the playground, has a paved pathway leading to a seating area with room for wheelchairs.
 Unmarked parking is along the road.

 - The dump station has not been modified.

 This area has a gravel parking lot and is mostly level to a slight slope of 3%.
 Tables and fire rings are provided on natural turf.
 The water fountain, hydrant and vault toilet are not modified for accessibility.

 This historic structure offers four accessible parking spaces with a paved path to the entrance.
 A spacious interior houses an accessible restroom and the park store, which is operated by the park concessionaire.
 Cabin, watercraft and swimming pool rentals, as well as limited park information, are available here.